 We have applied to be an accredited lender through the Government’s Coronavirus Business Interruption Loan Scheme.
 We hope to be accredited in the coming weeks so we’ll be able to provide further support to those businesses affected.

-Coronavirus Business Interruption Loan Scheme – This scheme allows businesses to apply for a loan of up to £5 million through a registered lender, and the government will cover up to 80% of any of the lenders’ losses.
+Coronavirus Business Interruption Loan Scheme – This scheme allows businesses to apply for a loan from £50,001 to up to £5 million through a registered lender.
 Under the scheme the first 12 months of the loan is interest free, as the government will cover your interest payments.
-You can apply for the scheme here.
+At Funding Circle, CBILS loans also come with nothing to pay for 12 months.
+You can find more information about the scheme here.

 Statutory sick pay refunds – If you have fewer than 250 employees, the government will pay the first 14 days of statutory sick pay.